shivamjagdishsingh/validate-llm-output/README.md

 # validate-llm-output
-This project will help with validation of outputs from LLM.
+This project will help with validation of outputs from LLM and generate valid outputs as per models defined.